gvwilson/thirdbit/src/fiction/makers-return/index.md

 that wasn't a drill and yes,
 it was about the thing in the sky.

-Gumption and Maddy arrived together.
-He kissed her cheek and took his place in line.
-She hugged Sindy and then took her hand.
-"Never a dull moment," Maddy said, forcing a smile.
+Bluster and Bravo Goat arrived together as they always did.
+Bluster looked like he had been sleeping in a haystack, which was plausible given his attitude toward doing chores.
+Bravo's recently-combed fur and clean-ish shirt were at odds with the scowl on his face as he shouldered his yawning twin into line.

 "All right, listen up!"
 Mayor Lupus bellowed.
 "Whatever this is,
-it looks like it's comin' down in our back yard, so we're gonna go have a look.
+it looks like it's comin' down in our back yard.
-No reason to think there's it's gonna make trouble, but keep your wits about you."
+No reason to think there's it's gonna make trouble, but we're gonna go have a look just to be sure."

 She gestured at the Operators.
+"Y'all have met Special Blazes here before.
-"Special Blazes here will be in charge.
+He'll be in charge,
-Do what he tells you,
+so do what he tells you.
-and for pity's sake,
+And for pity's sake,
-don't go jumpin' at shadows."
+keep your wits about you don't go jumpin' at shadows."
-Her stern look swept across the ragged force in front of her, making a couple of its members shift uncomfortably.
+Her stern look swept across the ragged force in front of her, making a few of its members shift uncomfortably.

 Dockety raised a hand.
-"Shall I gather others from the settlement?"
+"Shall we gather others from the settlement to assist?"

-"Sure," the mayor said,
-but, "No," Special Blazes said at the same moment.
+"Sure," the mayor said at the same moment that Special Blazes said, "No."
-"Not until we know what this is," the tiger continued.
+"Not until we know what it is," the tiger continued.
-"If it's anything like Central, we don't want to be up against your lot as well."
+"If it can take you over like Central did, we could be in a powerful mess."

-"I think that is unlikely," Dockety buzzed.
+"I think that is unlikely," Dockety buzzed as a murmur ran through the crowd.

 Special Blazes' ears went back.
-"Likely or not, that's how it is.
+"Likely or not, it's a risk we're not going to take.
 As for the rest of you,
-let's get going.
+form up.
-The sooner we find this thing, the sooner you can all be back home drinking tea."
+The sooner we find out what this thing is, the sooner you can all be back home drinking tea."

-He and the crocodile shouldered their packs and strode past the militia without looking back.
-After a curt nod from the mayor, the townspeople fell in behind them.
+He and the crocodile shouldered their packs and strode past the militia, not looking back to check as the townspeople fell in behind them in ragged ranks of four.

 Sindy suddenly realized that she was still holding the cylinder in her hand.
-She wriggled out from her father's arm and hurried over to Dockety and Beevy.
+She wriggled out from under her father's arm and hurried over to Dockety and Beevy.
-"You ever seen anything like this?" she asked, holding it out.
+"You ever seen anything like this?" she asked.

-Dockety plucked it from her fingers.
+Dockety plucked it from her fingers with its smaller manipulator.
-Its eyes rotated and then rotated back as it studied the little piece of tech.
+Its eyes rotated one way and then the other as it studied the little piece of tech.
 "It is a communication device.
 I would have to disassemble it to learn more."

 "Don't!
 Sorry, I know you wouldn't."
 Sindy took a deep breath.
-High above their heads,
+High in the distance,
-the wind was smearing the gray trail of smoke across the sky.
+the wind was starting to smear the lengthening gray trail across the sky.
-She hoped Violet was all right.
+She didn't know who Violet was, but she hoped she was all right.

-Dockety held out the communicator.
+Dockety handed back the communicator.
 Sindy tucked it back in her pocket.
 Her jaw set.
 People had come to her rescue.
 Now it was her turn.
 "How long will it take us to get to the Mire?" she asked.

+FIXME: how does she know to go to the Mire?

+FIXME: extricate herself from her parents.

-Riding on top of Beevy wasn't as comfortable as riding piggy-back on Dockety, but at least her legs didn't go to sleep.
+Riding on top of Beevy was bumpier than riding piggy-back on Dockety, but at least her legs didn't go to sleep.
-She felt guilty for telling her parents that she was going to school, but this was important.
-She could apologize later.

-The militia had taken the main road out of town, so she and the bots had to use one of the many footpaths that ran between the outlying farms.
+The militia had taken the main road out of town, so she and the bots used one of the many footpaths that ran between the outlying farms.
-Grampa Elk shouted something to her as they raced past.
+Grampa Elk shouted something to her as they raced past his beehives.
 She waved in response,
 nearly sliding off Beevy's back as she did so.
-After that she ignored the few people they saw and focused on dodging low-hanging branches and not falling off.
+After that she ignored the few people they saw and focused on dodging low-hanging branches while not falling off.

+FIXME: they have to be chasing the ark in its final stages to find the right place in the Mire.

 The Mire was just a hundred meters away from the spot where the path joined up with the Makers' road.